-Description The HoverButton is an Atom, which fires repeatedly execute events while the mouse is over the widget.
+Description The HoverButton is an Atom, which fires repeatedly execute events while the pointer is over the widget.
 The interval time for the HoverButton event can be configured by the developer.

-- Button demo with all supported buttons - · Form showcase demo qx.ui.form.HoverButton
+- Button demo with all supported buttons - · Form showcase demo